We graded every x402 endpoint with Cloudflare's agent-readiness scanner

 None of them carries large endpoint volume — these are 1-2-route services, hand-built.
 But every one passes the full Cloudflare check matrix: OAuth Protected Resource Metadata, Agent Skills, API Catalog, the works. `x402.clashofcoins.com` is the most complete signal: level 5 + x402 detected + `isCommerce: true` simultaneously — the prototype "what good looks like" host.

-Three more hosts hit **level 4** (Agent-Integrated): `x402station.io` (us, 3 endpoints), `dlf-gateway.agentlabel.workers.dev`, `socialintel.dev`.
-One host at **level 3**: `x402.naiko.io`.
+Two more hosts hit **level 4** (Agent-Integrated): `dlf-gateway.agentlabel.workers.dev`, `socialintel.dev`.
+One host at **level 3**: `x402.naiko.io`. `x402station.io` started this session at level 4 and reached **level 5** after the well-known files shipped; see the climbing section below.

 Compare those nine hosts at level ≥ 3 against the nine biggest providers by endpoint reach: